 Related support module: As your agency’s governing body, the board must act with integrity and foster integrity throughout the organisation.
 It should have a board policy that is consistent with DELWP’s model Integrity Framework.

 The Independent Broad-based Anti-corruption Commission (IBAC) deals with allegations of corrupt and other ‘improper’ conduct, as defined by law, in the Victorian public sector, including in DELWP agencies.

-Making a protected disclosure:
+Making a public interest disclosure: